Ahmedklai/Ahmedklai/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Write more articles .
+- 🥅 2020 Goals: Write more articles and make Abs ..
-- ⚡ Fun fact: I love to draw and play guitar / drums
+- ⚡ I'm currently reading

 ### Spotify Playing 🎧